 Going Beyond Hardware To True Data Visibility

-Radley provides a complete RFID tracking system, whether you’re looking to track and automate finished goods, improve safety & maintenance, or keep track of equipment.
+Radley provides a complete RFID tracking system.
+From powerful software, to the best RFID hardware, Radley fits your unique needs.
+Track and automate finished goods, improve safety & maintenance, or keep track of equipment.

 Best In Class Hardware

-Radley works with the best RFID hardware manufacturers to provide solutions for your unique needs.
+Radley works with the best RFID hardware manufacturers to meet your unique needs.
 Easily collect, manipulate and analyze your RFID data from portals, tags & readers.

 Middleware Bridges the Gap

-RFID software solutions are much more than installing hardware—without software, you’re simply reading tag data, not using it.
-Radley’s middleware processes and filters key data to truly maximize on your RFID investment.
+RFID software solutions are much more than installing hardware.
+Because without software, you’re just reading tag data, not using it.
+Radley’s middleware processes key data, so you can maximize on your RFID investment.

 Configurable To Your Processes

-Our flexible solution integrates to almost any ERP or business system and shapes to your existing processes.
-Let Radley help you configure an RFID technology solution to fit your specific workflow!
+Our flexible solution integrates to almost any ERP or business system.
+Also, it shapes to your existing processes.
+So let Radley configure an RFID technology solution to fit your specific workflow!

-A Radio Frequency Identification (RFID) tracking system is much more than purchasing and installing RFID hardware.
-An often overlooked but critical requirement is middleware or software.
-Middleware communicates with interrogators while processing and filtering tag data, which is then passed to your ERP or business system.
-Without software you’re simply reading tag data, not utilizing it.
+A Radio Frequency Identification (RFID) tracking system is much more than RFID hardware.
+For example, an often overlooked but critical need is middleware or software.
+Middleware communicates with interrogators.
+At the same time it processes and filters tag data.
+Then the data passes to your ERP or business system.
+Without software you’re just reading tag data, not utilizing it.